 The quality of the submittals also matters.
 More detailed construction submittals provide a better chance of an accurate budget and schedule, resulting in overall project success.
 But as construction submittals often involve thousands of different materials relating to each project spec, an accurate and organized input is critical.
 If a high level of detail is not included, or errors are made when creating the submittals log, the whole project may be compromised.

-Construction professionals agree that the submittals review process has traditionally been long and arduous.
+Construction project managers agree that the submittals review process has traditionally been long and arduous.
 First, all submittal items must be aggregated from specialty contractors, ensuring you have detailed data and specifications for each facet of the project.
 In the past, this equated to time-intensive manual entry processes like massive Excel spreadsheets, ripe for inaccuracies and mistakes.
 Construction project management software can help automate this process, and in turn, improve the accuracy and quality of submittal items.
 After submittal items are collected, the architect and design team must review everything for compliance, while the general contractor reviews them all to ensure they have the right products and specifications.

 A typical submittal workflow looks like this:

 Organization is key to running this process smoothly.
 Without it, the thousands of documents involved and the many layers that comprise a construction project can quickly become overwhelming and disjointed.
 This is why having a comprehensive submittal log is critical.
-The submittal log tracks every document on the project and is used as a record to confirm the design team has approved every item.
-A good submittal log should at a minimum include the following:

 Without a comprehensive submittal log, it would be impossible to manage the submittal process confidently.
 If you are looking for a submittal log template, download our free template.